williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 1)  When performing a full update, if the property is not passed, it is unset (if set).
 The same applies if a partial update explicitly sets it to null.

 2)  When "updating" the value, it must be set to the value returned by a GET on that user (resulting in no change).
-Any other value will not validate.
+No other value is valid.

 {% endbeta %}